-Below is another one-year chart, this time for Whole Foods Market (WFM), a stock I bought recently in a retirement account.
+Below is another one-year chart, this time for Whole Foods Market (WFM), a stock I bought in a retirement account before it was purchased by Amazon.
 Here you can see a good example of when a crossover was a bearish signal and the stock followed with a nose dive.
 In November we saw a break in the 50-day MA.
 Combined with fundamental analysis, active investors may have spotted the beginning of something.
 In February, we see the 50-day crossover the 200-day, another bearish signal.
 Indeed, what followed was a bearish downturn.

 The 50-day and 200-day MAs followed downward further after the big sell-off in May.
 After such a sell-off, it can be a good time to buy, if further research indicates the business is still strong.
 While the stock has traded lower for the past few months, the MAs have continue downward and the 50-day is now beginning to rebuild a base and reverse.
 As of last week, the price is hovering below the 50-day MA which now represents upside resistance around $39.